kstenerud/dogma/v1/dogma_v1.md

 The document header identifies the file format as Dogma, and contains the following mandatory information:

 * The major version of the Dogma specification that the document adheres to.
-* The case-insensitive name of the character encoding that the Dogma document is written in (use the [IANA preferred MIME name](https://www.iana.org/assignments/character-sets/character-sets.xhtml) whenever possible).
+* The case-insensitive name of the [character encoding](https://www.iana.org/assignments/character-sets/character-sets.xhtml) that the Dogma document is written in.

-Optionally, it may also include header lines.
+Optionally, the header section may also include header lines.
 An empty line terminates the document header section.

 ```dogma
 document_header    = "dogma_v" & dogma_major_version & SOME_WS & character_encoding & LINE_END